Free Rent Increase Notice Templates (U.S.) | Word – PDF

 How to Deliver a Rent Increase Notice

-How a rent increase notice is delivered is just as crucial as what to include in the notice because if the notice is not appropriately delivered with documentation, it can be disputed that the notice was ever received.
-Therefore, it is imperative to prove that the notice about the rent increase was given and received by the tenant.
+How a rent increase notice is delivered is just as crucial as what to include in it because if it is not appropriately delivered with documentation, it can be disputed that the notice was ever received.
+Therefore, it is imperative to prove that notice was given and received by the tenant.
 Additionally, sending a follow-up email helps provide a second layer of notification and response from your tenant.

 Different methods for delivery include:

-Delivering a rent increase notice by certified mail with a return receipt is a preferred delivery method because there is proof that the tenant received the notice.
+Delivering a notice by certified mail with a return receipt is a preferred delivery method because there is proof that the tenant received it.
 Upon delivery, the tenant signs the receipt, and the receipt is returned to the sender stamped with the delivery date.
 Keep this receipt for evidence that your tenant received the notification forms.

 Email

-Email is another method to deliver a rent increase notice in some states – only if the lease allows it.
+Email is another method to deliver it in some states—only if the lease allows it.
 Email is a convenient way to send the notice, but it is difficult to 100 percent prove the tenant received the notification without specific email programs.

 In-person delivery

-Delivering the rent increase notice in person allows for confirmation that the tenant received the notice; however, this can put much pressure on the tenant.
-In addition, though it may not be your intent, delivering in person may intimate the tenant, which is not helpful when notifying them of a rent increase.
+Delivering the notice in person allows for confirmation that the tenant received it; however, this can put much pressure on the tenant.
+In addition, though it may not be your intent, delivering in person may intimate the tenant, which is not helpful when notifying them of the changes.

 Consider the following when determining how to raise the rent:

 It is essential to stay informed about local and state limits on rent increase amounts and notification timelines.
-Confer with your attorney to determine how much of a rent increase the property is eligible for and other laws and restrictions regarding rent increase notifications.
-Additionally, there may be limitations on how much you can raise the rent if your tenant has a disability, or the increase is considered discriminatory under the Fair Housing Act.
+Confer with your attorney to determine how much of an increase the property is eligible for and other laws and restrictions regarding it.
+Additionally, there may be limitations on how much you can raise the rent if your tenant has a disability or if the increase is considered discriminatory under the Fair Housing Act.

-If your property qualifies for Section 8, you must submit for approval before increasing the rental rate.
-You cannot raise the rent to punish an unruly tenant.
+If your property qualifies for Section 8, you must submit for approval before increasing the rate.
+You cannot raise it to punish an unruly tenant.
 Additionally, an increase cannot occur during the terms of an existing lease agreement.

 When deciding on a new rent amount, the first thing to consider is what other comparable units are charging.
-Several online resources can help determine the current market rate for your rental unit’s size, location, and amenities.
-These websites include Rentometer.com, Zillow.com, and Craigslist, all offering a way to see current monthly rental amounts based on the address of your rental property.
-Base your decision on the facts about your property compared to other properties and not what you think the rent should be.
+Several online resources can help determine the current market rate for your property’s size, location, and amenities.
+These websites include Rentometer.com, Zillow.com, and Craigslist, all of which offer a way to see current monthly rental amounts based on the address of your property.
+Base your decision on the facts about your property compared to other properties, not what you think.

 The lease agreement determines if and when a rent increase can occur.
-Most leases get signed for one year, and the rent amount remains at a fixed rate until it is up for renewal.
-However, month-to-month lease agreements may not have a specific end date but require the landlord to read thoroughly to determine if a rent increase is allowed.
+Most leases get signed for one year, and the amount remains at a fixed rate until it is up for renewal.
+However, month-to-month lease agreements may not have a specific end date but require the landlord to read thoroughly to determine if an increase is allowed.

 Once you set the new rate, it is time to write the letter informing your tenant of the increase.
 The letter must be sent via certified mail with a return receipt to ensure the tenant receives the notice.
-Once delivered, the postal service returns the receipt to you and should be kept in your records.
-Other methods used to send a rent increase notice may include via email or in-person delivery.
+Once delivered, the postal service returns the receipt to you, which should be kept in your records.
+Other methods used to send one may include email or in-person delivery.

-On average, most landlords increase rent by one or two percent each lease renewal to match inflation rates.
-Several factors can help you calculate how much of a rent increase to implement for your rental properties.
-First, check with local laws to ensure you abide by any rent stabilization regulations.
-Second, check the existing lease to see if any terms set how much of a rent increase is allowed.
+On average, most landlords increase rent by one or two percent per lease renewal to match inflation rates.
+Several factors can help you calculate how much of an increase to implement for your rental properties.
+First, check with local laws to ensure you abide by any stabilization regulations.
+Second, check the existing lease to see if any terms set how much of a raise is allowed.
 Make sure the laws and the lease have been verified.

-Then consider the following factors to determine how much of a rent increase to implement:
+Then consider the following factors to determine how much of an increment to implement:

 • Current market prices for comparable rentals in the community

-• How often do other rentals implement rent increases in the community
+• How often do other properties implement increases in the community?

 • Rate of inflation